Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sources/google-tag-manager-client.md

 description: Collect data with ease using Amplitude Analytics Browser SDK GTM template - the official client-side Google Tag Manager template for seamless data collection.
 ---

 This is the client-side Google Tag Manager Template for Amplitude Analytics.
 The tag uses the [Amplitude Marketing Analytics SDK](../../sdks/marketing-analytics-browser/) for data collection.
-However, due to inherent limitations of GTM, certain features, such as plugins, are not available in this GTM template.
+However, due to inherent limitations of GTM, certain features, such as plugins, are not well supported in this GTM template.
+You are still able to add plugins using the Custom HTML tag, but because of how SDK get loaded GTM, this could lead missing data.

 !!!info Resources
     [:simple-googletagmanager: GTM Template Gallery](https://tagmanager.google.com/gallery/#/owners/amplitude/templates/amplitude-browser-sdk-gtm-template) · [:material-github: GitHub](https://github.com/amplitude/amplitude-browser-sdk-gtm-template)